javanna/elasticsearch-river-solr/README.md

 ```

 The fq and fl parameters can be provided as either an array or a single value.

+The useCursor parameter [greatly improves performances](https://lucidworks.com/blog/coming-soon-to-solr-efficient-cursor-based-iteration-of-large-result-sets/) especially with deep pagination, but is only compatible with [SolR version 4.7+](https://issues.apache.org/jira/browse/SOLR-5463).

 You can provide your own mapping while creating the river, as well as the index settings, which will be used when creating the new index if needed.